Menzies Creek railway station: History

 It was opened with the line on 18 December 1900.
 It was named after an early settler John Menzies.
 On 5 December 1904 it was renamed Aura, after the estate of the Shire President.
 The station reverted to its previous name on 4 July 1947.
 Throughout this period, the Post Office kept the name of the town as Menzies Creek which it remains to this day.

 When the station was operating under the Victorian Railways it had a loop siding, a standard portable station building, and a goods shed.
 As the original station building had long been demolished, a replacement building of reclaimed Victorian Railways' "portables" was built in the 1980s.
 In 1990 the station buildings was moved to its current position as an island platform during a construction exercise undertaken by combat engineers of the 7th Field Engineer Regiment (Australian Army Reserve).

 Platforms and layout

-Menzies Creek has an island crossing platform with a track on each side, a loop siding and a siding into the Puffing Billy Narrow Gauge Museum.
+Menzies Creek has an island crossing platform with a track on each side (1 and 2 Road), a loop siding (3 Road) where Goods wagons are stored.
+And a Undergear Inspection track, leading onto a headshunt ('A' Siding) to the Museum Siding.
+3 Road and 'A' Siding points are manually operated by McKenzie and Holland Small Point Levers, both of which are Annett locked.

 Facilities

-The station now is home to the Aura Tearooms, the Puffing Billy Narrow Gauge Museum, and a Signal bay containing a 14-lever interlocking frame.
+The station now is home to the Aura Tearooms, and Puffing Billy Narrow Gauge Museum.

+Signalling

+The station is home to a 14 lever interlocking McKenzie and Holland Rocker Frame, which has been in full service since the 16 December 2006.
+Prior, the frame had only had 4 levers operational.